ADE is dedicated to serving all children in the State of Arizona.

 Title I/II funds are intended to supplement the current instructional program.
 Common expenditures may include but not limited to:

-Based on the application, LEAs may be required to complete a brief phone interview, and two training sessions:
+Based on the application, LEAs may be required to complete a brief phone interview, and three training sessions:

 Title I programs consist of supplemental instructional support and intervention programs, professional learning opportunities for teachers and administrators, and a family and community engagement program.
 There are two models – Targeted Assistance and Schoolwide.
 All Arizona Charter LEAs begin with a Targeted Assistance program and may transition to Schoolwide in year two based on whether the school meets the 40% poverty threshold, along with other criteria.
 The LEA receives the same amount of funding whether they choose to operate a Schoolwide program or remain a Targeted Assistance school.